Are you interested in politics? Do you want to make real change in your community?

-To become a HYP member you have to be:
+To become a elected cabinet member or wider member you have to be:

-- A young person who is a resident or attends a school in Hackney, aged between 11 and 19 years old (inclusive)*.
+- A young person who is a resident or attends a school in Hackney, aged between 14 and 19 years old (up to 25 with SEND.

 What happens if I get elected?

 - Once you are elected you will be expected to find out the concerns and needs of other young people in our borough, and represent these views to decision makers on a local level

 - During your term in office, you will have the opportunity to get involved in a variety of events, projects and campaigns

 - The Mayor of Hackney will be keen to hear from you, and many HYP members develop a productive working relationship with the Mayor’s office, often having meetings at Hackney Town Hall

 Skye Fizgerald Mcshane, UK Youth Parliament member and HYP member 2016-18

 How much time do I need to commit?